 Because I love to get the wider public excited about their own intuitive gifts generally, and using the Tarot in particular, I am delighted to be a speaker at private and public events.

-It was my great honor to serve as a member of the Cherry Hill Seminary Board of Directors from 2010 to 2013, including as an elected officer on the Board.
+I was honored to serve as a member of the Cherry Hill Seminary Board of Directors from 2010 to 2013, including as an elected officer on the Board.

-My blog has received many accolades, including earlier this year, when I was recognized as one of the top 75 Tarot Bloggers in the world, by Feedspot.
-In fact, I am currently one of the top 15 sites.
+My blog has received many accolades, including recognition as one of the top Tarot Bloggers in the world, by Feedspot.

-It is a great privilege to help people gain insight and clarity when faced with the choices and challenges of life.
-So I am thankful to resume offering my readings in person once a month at Dancing Moon Books, our local metaphysical bookstore.
+It is my great privilege to have now spent nearly 50 years helping countless thousands of people gain insight and clarity when faced with the choices and challenges of life.

 So can you tell?
 I love the Tarot and how it can spark your own power and wisdom.
-It is my great pleasure to help you do just that.
+It will always be my great honor to help you do just that.